 Wet.
 Licking my face.
 “Ugh.”
 Warm.
 Dog.
 “Go away.”
 I need to go to work.
 I’m up.
 I think I’m late.
 Where’s the sheet?
 It’s freezing.

 A hot shower, that’s all I need.
 And bacon.
-Sizzling, hot, juicy bacon and scrambled eggs on white toast and fresh coffee.
+Sizzling, hot, juicy bacon and scrambled eggs on toast and fresh coffee.
 I swallow glass.
 It hurts.
 My throat, my mouth.

 I cover my face.

 It’s still dark.
 Haven’t heard the alarm clock yet.
 Even got time.
 Let me sleep in, five more minutes.